nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > Tasks cannot have multiple lists<br>
 > Due dates of tasks can repeating, e.g. every sunday<br>
 > Time of each task can only be one time point, e.g. 4pm
+> Specifications of fields for task can be entered in any order

 Examples: